 These regulations shall come into operation on the day on which the Bail Act 1982 comes into operation 1.

+3A.
+Terms used

+In these regulations —

+approved user, of the courts electronic system, has the meaning given in the Criminal Procedure Regulations 2005 regulation 3(1);

+courts electronic system means the electronic system for the management of proceedings in Western Australian courts;

+working day means a day other than a Saturday, a Sunday, or a public holiday.

+[Regulation 3A inserted in Gazette 12 Sep 2014 p.
+3282.]

 3. Information prescribed for sections 8(1)(a) and 37(1)(b) of the Act

 (1) The information set out in Form 1 in the Schedule is prescribed for the purposes of section 8(1)(a) of the Act.